ivanov/kanten/README.md

 [ ] configuration in ~/.config/kanten
-[ ] all configurable take defaults from ~/.config, but overwritten by params [x] configurable number of columns (via -w or --width) [ ] automatically figure out size (for height, and number of columns) [ ] dynamic resizing of width
+[ ] all configurable take defaults from ~/.config, but overwritten by params [x] configurable number of columns (via -w or --width) [x] automatically figure out size (for height, and number of columns) [ ] 'v' to edit the file (disabled for stdin?)
+[ ] open file to the right line (at least the top-left column's line [ ] on exit, refresh the file in kanten
+[ ] run_wrapper to restore previous screen?
+[ ] dynamic resizing of width
 [x] param parsing (e.g. add --help)
 [ ] hide the progress bar (ctrl-n is what zathura uses or something?)